BACK TO DIRECTIVES

 Identity Does Not Define Scope

-Scope creep accelerates when identity is allowed to expand what someone may do.
-Confidence, seniority, or reputation often substitute for explicit boundaries, leading to unauthorized action and uncontrolled growth.
+Scope creep accelerates when identity expands what an operator may do.
+Confidence or reputation often substitute for explicit boundaries, leading to unauthorized action.

 This directive requires scope to be explicit and identity-blind.